-- Point to the top left corner of the Indicator element and choose Drag item.
+- Point to the upper left corner of the Indicator element.
+Point to Drag item.

-- Dock the element on the right side of the dashboard so that the map is in the middle of the view.
+- Click Drag item and drag the element to dock on the right side of the dashboard.
 Resize the element so that it only takes up about a quarter of the screen.

 The Indicator element currently shows all the earthquakes that have occurred around the world in the last week.
 Because your story is focused on preparedness in California, the indicator would be more meaningful if it focused on points in the state.
 To filter the data, you'll connect it to the current map extent.
 As the viewer zooms and pans the map, the indicator will update to show the number of events that happened within that specific extent.

-- Point to the top left corner of the Map element and click Configure.
+- Point to the upper left corner of the Map element and click Configure.

-- For When Map Extent Changes, click Add Target and choose the Indicator element.
+- For When Map Extent Changes, click Add action and click Filter.